phedayat/phedayat.github.io/docs/_posts/2021-09-16-site-repls.markdown

 * Replit
 * Markdown, Basic HTML/CSS

 GitHub Pages will host the site itself, creating a URL for it and giving it a place to live.
-Jekyll will be used to incorporate the Ruby Gem infrastructure, making it easier to create custom content for the site (this is not a plug for Jekyll).
+Jekyll will be used to incorporate the Ruby Gem infrastructure, making it easier to create custom content for the site.
 Replit will be used to host the environment we edit the site in.
-I encountered a lot of errors and setbacks trying to set up my environment on my local machine.
-I eventually gave up and decided to use a repl, to avoid the problems I was having with Ruby and Jekyll.
 Markdown and HTML/CSS will be used for the actual content and layout of the site.

 ### Setup